AgainPsychoX/Stellaris-Save-API/README.md

 - game data handles/structures could be useful (like `ComponentTemplate`).
 - optimize game save? (remove empty/none values, remove unused designs?, ...),
 - bird script (creating bird out of systems and hyperlanes between them),
-- fleet analysis tool (generating map to test fleets designs and compositions),
 - create tests, especially to detect save structure changes to allow smoother updates in future.
 - try using [Deno](https://deno.land/manual@v1.23.2/node) for even easier execution,
-- find a pattern for commander.js to use with multiple loggers or for filtering logs